emmercm/www/src/blog/_confidence-is-worth-something.md

 We ended up with Schrödinger's migration: we didn't know if the migration was safe or not until we tried it in production.
 The classic push-and-pray method, a surefire way to erode customer trust.
 So the code languished for a year and a half without being exercised.

 The path forward was clear: we needed as much confidence in the change as we could get within a timebox.
 We needed to know that endpoints that should be functionally equivalent actually were.
-The approach that I took was evaluating all side-effects between the two endpoints were identical: the service's DB should be left in the same state
+The approach that I took was evaluating all side-effects between the two endpoints were identical:

+- The endpoints should perform the same

+## Future
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkyMzMxOTc0NSwxNzA3NDMwNzkwLC00OT
+eyJoaXN0b3J5IjpbLTQ5NzAyNjE3MSwxNzA3NDMwNzkwLC00OT
 YyOTY1MSwtMzM5Nzk4MjY3LC0yMzEzNDAyODIsLTE2NDEyNTY3
 OTEsLTEwMDYxNDA0NjRdfQ==
 -->